-KPI 8: Reserve Capacity
+Reserve Capacity Offer

 The Corridor wants to provide Reserve Capacity of at least 10% of the capacity provided in the yearly timetable PaP Catalogue (in kms).
-To be able to calculate this, the lengths of the Corridor sections have been fixed, and can be found in annex 2.
+To be able to calculate this, the lengths of the Corridor sections have been fixed, and can be found in annex to the CID Book IV.

-KPI 9: Allocated Reserve Capacity
+Allocated Reserve Capacity